Arapahoe Basin Ski Area Overview

 A-Basin is known for a lot of things, but not necessarily their beginner terrain.
 Because only 7% of the mountain is classified as beginner friendly, you will be most comfortable sticking to the Molly Hogan beginner area, or the Black Mountain Express.
 There is no other beginner terrain anywhere on the mountain.

-Eating out in Arapahoe Basin
+Eating Out in Arapahoe Basin Ski Area

 There is no large ski village to walk around at the bottom of Arapahoe Basin, so there are relatively few on-mountain options.
 But they cover all their bases with what they do have.
 6th Alley Bar & Grill is a favorite après spot boasting award winning Bloody Mary’s and a rich history to boot.
 If you want to rub shoulders with some ski legends, right next door within the same building is The Legends Cafe.
 For a cafeteria style lunch or just a quick coffee before hitting the slopes, there’s no better place to start your day.
 Moving up towards mid-mountain, at the top of Black Mountain Express, you’ll find the Black Mountain Lodge, a classic ski lodge with cafeteria lunch, a bar, and a patio perfect for catching the rays on a sunny day.